cloud-native-toolkit/site-operator-guide/docs/getting-started/setup.md

 ## Docker Desktop

 Docker Desktop provides a container environment for Windows and MacOS.
 It is free to use for non-commercial uses, but requires a license for commercial use.

+If the license isn't an issue then this is the simplest, recommended option to use.

 ## Multipass